-Union Sportive Dax Rugby Landes – Nationale 1 (third division)
+Union Sportive Dax Rugby Landes – PRO D2 (second division)

 A stone's throw from the ocean and the Pyrenees, the Landes has a two-sided nature.
 The pine forest, its immense beaches, paradise for surfers and its sandy paths.
 The valleys planted with vines and oak groves.